 - Top charities

-One of our core requirements for recommending a charity is that it have demonstrated impact.
+One of our core requirements for recommending a charity is that it have evidence of effectiveness.
 This page discusses the importance of this issue, as well as what we do and don't consider to be a demonstration of impact.

-As the following sections illustrate, demonstrating impact can be extremely expensive and difficult, and there may be many charities that are doing good work despite their inability to demonstrate it.
+As the following sections illustrate, generalizable evidence of effectiveness can be extremely expensive and difficult, and there may be many charities that are doing good work despite the fact they do not work on evidence-backed programs..

-We do not feel that the donors we're seeking to serve can reasonably be confident in a charity that isn't documenting its impact – no matter how well-intentioned the charity or how appealing its activities.
+We do not feel that the donors who use our top-charity rankings can reasonably be confident in a charity that isn't working on an evidence-backed programs – no matter how well-intentioned the charity or how appealing its activities.
 For illustrations of the many challenges of international aid and the many ways in which seemingly reasonable programs can fail, see our discussions of:

 In our experience, the most common way in which charities argue their effectiveness is by sharing moving stories of individuals.1 However, it is generally unclear (a) how these stories were selected; (b) how representative they are of the charity's results as a whole; (c) the extent to which creative framing and emphasis might play a role in emphasizing the positive aspects of the story while passing over the negative.